datphan126/auto_clicker/README.md

 If you want to exit, press "e" key

 If you want to save the coordinates, open the python script and add the coordinates to the mode section on the top.
-For example, if you want to assign coordinates "1288, 608" and "1138, 594" to F1 key, simply modify the element associated with the key: **"Key.f1": [[1288, 608], [1138, 594]]**
+For example, if you want to assign coordinates "1288, 608" and "1138, 594" to F1 key, simply modify the value associated with the key: **"Key.f1": [[1288, 608], [1138, 594]]**